nickp60/riboSeed/readthedocs/ACCESSORY.rst

                             kingdom for barrnap; default: bac
       -h, --help            Displays this help message

-``riboStack.py``
+``ribo stack``
 ~~~~~~~~~~~~~~~~

-Decause assembly using short reads often collases rDNA repeats, it is
+Because assembly using short reads often collases rDNA repeats, it is
 not uncommon to find a reference genome that has less than the actual
 number of rDNAs. riboStack uses ``bedtools`` and ``samtools`` to
 determine the coverage across rDNA regiosn, adn compares that coverage